failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Execution Times

 The primary indicator of overload in an adaptive limiter is execution times, since when a system is overloaded, work will queue and execution times will increase.
-Adaptive limiters aggregate recent execution times in a window and regularly compare them to baseline execution times, to estimate if work is queueing inside a system.
+Adaptive limiters aggregate recent execution times in a window and regularly compare them to baseline execution times to estimate if work is queueing inside a system.

-You can configure the min and max durations of a sampling window, along with the min number of samples that must be collected before adjusting the limit:
+You can configure the min and max durations of the [recent sampling window][WithRecentWindow], along with the min number of samples that must be collected before adjusting the limit:

 ```go
 builder.WithRecentWindow(time.Second, 30*time.Second, 50)
 ```

 When a window's conditions are met, a quantile of aggregated recent execution times is compared against the baseline.
-By default, the p90 quantile is used, but you can specify a different quantile:
+By default, the p90 quantile is used, but you can specify a different [quantile][WithRecentQuantile]:

 ```go
 builder.WithRecentQuantile(.5)
 ```

-Recent sample quantiles are periodically added to a baseline window, which is a weighted moving average representing execution times over a longer term.
+Recent sample quantiles are periodically added to a [baseline window][WithBaselineWindow], which is a weighted moving average representing execution times over a longer term.
 You can configure the average age of values in this window:

 ```go
 builder.WithBaselineWindow(10)